Select Page

 25-Year Service Award

-The 25-Year Service Award recognizes employees who have completed 25 years of state service.
-Departments may present a certificate, plaque, or other suitable memento to state employees with 25-years of completed state service, however the cost may not exceed $125 plus tax.
+The 25-Year Service Award recognizes employees who have completed 25 years of state service (completion of 300 months of qualified state service).
+Agencies/departments may present a certificate, plaque, or other suitable memento to state employees with 25-years of completed state service, however the cost may not exceed $125 plus tax.

 25-Year Retirement Award

-The 25-Year Retirement Award recognizes retiring employees who have completed 25 years or more of state service upon retirement.
-Departments may make a presentation to a retiring employee who, on the date of their retirement, has completed 25 or more years of state service, however the cost may not exceed $125 plus tax.
+The 25-Year Retirement Award recognizes retiring employees who have completed 25 years or more of state service upon retirement (completion of 300 months of qualified state service).
+Agencies/departments may make a presentation to a retiring employee who, on the date of their retirement, has completed 25 or more years of state service, however the cost may not exceed $125 plus tax.

 Procurement Information

 MTM Recognition is the State Price Schedule service provider.
-Departments may utilize their Core Item and Non-Core Item catalogues to fulfill procurement orders (see below).
-At the department’s discretion, employees may purchase a gift that is a Non-Core Item, including those above the $125 threshold.
+Agencies/departments may utilize their Core Item and Non-Core Item catalogues to fulfill procurement orders (see below).
+At the discretion of the agency/department, an employee may purchase a gift that is a Non-Core Item, including those above the $125 threshold.
 The State of California will be responsible for the first $125 (plus the tax on $125).
 The employee is responsible for the balance.
-At the time of order, it is the employee’s responsibility to pay anything above and beyond the $125 plus tax.
+At the time of order, it is the employee’s responsibility to pay anything above the $125 plus tax.
 No order will be officially placed until the employee’s portion is paid in full.
 The state’s portion of the payment will be standard state terms.

-MTM Recognition State Price Schedule detials may be found on Cal eProcure, by searching Contract ID 2-21-84-14A.
+MTM Recognition State Price Schedule details may be found on Cal eProcure, by searching Contract ID 2-21-84-14A.

 MTM Recognition Gift Catalogs